raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

 Select the **Paint can** tool and click inside the square costume.
-You'll see that the first square in the key changes to the new colour.
+You'll see on the Stage the first square in the key changes to the new colour.

 ![image of first colour](images/first-colour.png)